 As the leaky gut syndrome is often accompanied by an inflammatory response in the body, many physicians recommend cutting out inflammatory foods such as foods high in gluten, soy, corn, and dairy.

 It is true that not every food group will cause inflammation in all individuals, but the goal is to reduce processed sugars and alcoholic beverages to see which trigger inflammatory reactions.
-In addition, your doctor may recommend a diet high in fiber and vitamins to help combat the effects of eating the Standard American Diet, which is high in fried food and processed sugars.
+In addition, your doctor may recommend a diet high in fibre and vitamins to help combat the effects of eating the Standard American Diet, which is high in fried food and processed sugars.

 Long-term use of antibiotics or non-steroidal anti-inflammatory drugs (NSAIDs) such as Aspirin may also cause intestinal permeability.

 The excessive use of NSAIDs and antibiotics has long been associated with bleeding and ulcers in the small intestine.
-In addition, studies have shown that long-term use of these pharmaceuticals can disrupt and change the gut microbiome, which is a major factor in the onset of the leaky gut syndrome.
+In addition, studies have shown that long-term use of these pharmaceuticals can disrupt and change the gut microbiome, which is a major factor in the onset of leaky gut syndrome.

-A number of animal studies show that NSAIDs can compromise the gut lining and increase gluten sensitivity, while another suggests that even a 600 mg dose of aspirin can increase intestinal permeability.
+Several animal studies show that NSAIDs can compromise the gut lining and increase gluten sensitivity, while another suggests that even a 600 mg dose of aspirin can increase intestinal permeability.